 The certificate in Magnetic Resonance (MR) Imaging formally prepares the Imaging Technologist in Radiologic Technology, Nuclear Medicine, or Radiation Therapy to work in an MR Imaging lab.
 The didactic courses are designed to prepare students to sit for the Magnetic Resonance Imaging exam administered by the American Registry of Radiologic Technologists.
 The clinical practicum provides students with the opportunity to develop required competencies.
 A selective application process is utilized to align eligible students with the appropriate clinical site.

 Gain hands on experience with a local clinical partner.
 Our experienced clinical staff will guide you through the process and assign you to a location that will best fit your needs.
 Click here for more information on clinicals…

-Completion of the Magnetic Resonance Imaging program formally prepares imaging technologists to sit for the MR exam through the ARRT.
+Completion of the Computed Tomography Imaging program formally prepares imaging technologists to sit for the CT exam through the ARRT.

 Benefits of completing the Magnetic Resonance (MR) Imaging program:

 - Advanced modality – Eligibility to apply to take the magnetic resonance imaging national certification exams through the American Registry of Radiologic Technologists (ARRT).
 Advanced modalities increase your marketability!